 Shareholder Resolutions and Animal Testing

-PETA’s first shareholder resolutions in 1987 targeted cosmetics and household-product manufacturers that conducted animal tests.
-In 2006, PETA’s Give the Animals 5 resolutions called upon companies to replace five commonly used animal tests with validated, internationally approved non-animal methods.
-With the support of our members, PETA has since filed shareholder resolutions covering many animal testing issues with dozens of companies, including many chemical and pharmaceutical giants.
+PETA’s first shareholder resolutions, in 1987, targeted cosmetics and household-product manufacturers that conducted animal tests.
+Since then, with the support of our members, we’ve filed shareholder resolutions covering many other animal-testing issues with dozens of companies, including many chemical and pharmaceutical giants.

-Some actions taken by companies as a result of successful discussions with PETA include the following:
+Some actions taken by companies as a result of discussions with PETA include the following:

-- Expanding their use of non-animal research and test methods
+- Expanding their use of non-animal test methods

 - Working with PETA scientists to develop testing strategies that avoid the use of animals (One such strategy related to dermal toxicity was accepted by the U.S. Environmental Protection Agency and extended to other companies.)

-- Investing in a non-animal method for testing nanomaterials, sparing large numbers of animals from being used in distressing tests
+- Investing in a non-animal method for testing inhalation toxicity, preventing large numbers of animals from being used in distressing tests

 - Inviting PETA scientists to speak to local toxicology chapters about the use of primates in experiments and the ethics of using animals in testing

-PETA continues to file resolutions, attend meetings, and engage in ongoing negotiations on a regular basis in order to ensure that companies are working toward eliminating animal testing and, in the meantime, demonstrating greater transparency and accountability for the number and care of animals they currently use.
-Read more about PETA’s shareholder resolution campaign.
+PETA continues to file resolutions, attend meetings, and engage in negotiations on a regular basis in order to ensure that companies are working toward eliminating animal testing.
+Find out how to support PETA’s shareholder resolution campaign.